YiWangPhD/StormOverlay/README.md

 2. install the tool

-	pip install "J:\TOOLS\StormOverlay\stormoverlay-0.2.2-py3-none-any.whl" --trusted-host pypi.python.org --force-reinstall
+	pip install "J:\TOOLS\StormOverlay\stormoverlay-0.2.3-py3-none-any.whl" --trusted-host pypi.python.org --force-reinstall

-	note that the whl file should have a newer version number
+	note that the whl file should have a newer version number than your existing version

 ****************************
 ***** How to use